airspringsoftware/airspring-migrate/README.md

 #airspring-migrate
 =============

-Built with a starting framework from: https://github.com/visionmedia/node-migrate
+Built with a starting framework from: https://github.com/visionmedia/node-migrate, and https://github.com/afloyd/mongo-migrate.git

 ## Installation